Luitpold, Prince Regent of Bavaria: Early life

 At the age of fourteen, Luitpold joined the Bavarian Army and was promoted to captain of the artillery in 1835.
 During the revolutions of 1848, Prince Luitpold mediated and facilitated an audience of discontented citizens with his father.
 During the rule of his brother Maximilian II (1848–64), Luitpold did not play a significant political role.

-With the reign of his nephew Ludwig II (1864–1886), Prince Luitpold had increasingly to represent the royal house due to the king's long absence from the capital.
+With the reign of his nephew Ludwig II (1864–1886), Prince Luitpold had to (increasingly) represent the royal house due to the King's long absence from the capital.
 In the Austro-Prussian War in 1866 Luitpold was commander of the 3rd Royal Bavarian Division.
-After the war, he participated in the reorganization of Bavarian Army.
+After the war, he participated in the reorganization of the Bavarian Army.
 In 1869, he became Inspector General of the Bavarian Army, during the Franco-Prussian War in 1870 and 1871, he represented Bavaria in the German General Staff.
 In that capacity, he handed over Ludwig's Kaiserbrief on 3 December 1870, in which Ludwig endorsed the creation of the German Empire with the King of Prussia, Wilhelm I, as German Emperor.

 Since Ludwig, who nonetheless regretted Bavaria's loss of independence, refused to attend Wilhelm's 18 January proclamation as Emperor in the Palace of Versailles, Ludwig's brother, Prince Otto, and his uncle Luitpold represented him in the Palace of Versailles.
 Otto then criticized the celebration as ostentatious and heartless in a letter to his brother.
 In 1876, Luitpold was appointed Field Marshal.